ecmwf/ecmwf-opendata/README.md

 The supported keywords are:

-- `type`: the type of data (compulsory, default to `fc`).
+- `type`: the type of data (compulsory, defaults to `fc`).
 - `stream`: the forecast system (optional if unambiguous, compulsory otherwise).
 See the `infer_stream_keyword` [above](#options).
 - `date`: the date at which the forecast starts.
 - `time`: the time at which the forecast starts.
-- `step`: the forecast time step in hour, or `fcmonth`, the time step in months for the seasonal forecast (compulsory, default to `0` and `1` respectively).
+- `step`: the forecast time step in hours, or `fcmonth`, the time step in months for the seasonal forecast (compulsory, default to `0` and `1`, respectively).

 and (all optional, with no defaults):

 - `param`: the meteorological parameters, such as wind, pressure or humidity.
 - `levtype`: select between single level parameters and parameters on pressure levels.
 - `levelist`: the list of pressure levels when relevant.
-- `number`: the list of ensemble number when relevant.
+- `number`: the list of ensemble member numbers when relevant.

-The keywords in the first list is used to identify which file to accessed, while the second list is used to identify which parts of the files need to be actually downloaded.
+The keywords in the first list are used to identify which file to access, while the second list is used to identify which parts of the files need to be actually downloaded.
 Some HTTP servers are able to return multiple parts of a file, while other can only return a single part from a file.
-In the later case, the library may perform many HTTP requests to the server.
+In the latter case, the library may perform many HTTP requests to the server.
 If you wish to download whole files, only provide keywords from the first list.

 ### Date and time

 The date and time parameters refer to the starting time of the forecast.
 All date and time are expressed in UTC.

-There are several way to specify the date and time in a request.
+There are several ways to specify the date and time in a request.

 Date can be specified using strings, numbers and Python `datetime.datetime` or `datetime.date` objects: